rpuhalovich/install_scripts/README.md

-## install_scripts
+# install_scripts

-A bunch of install scripts that I use to set up new systems easily.
+Scripts and settings to set up a new system.

+## Usage

+Download `macos/mac_install.sh` or `windows/win_install.bat` to the desired directory and run.

 ## TODO

-- Set up rsync for plugin presets.
+- [ ] Set up rsync for plugin presets.